afolabi022/GDP-and-Educational-Data-Analysis/README.md

 Data used in this project is provided by:
 - The American Community Survey
 - The World Bank's GDP and Education Statistics

-Special thanks to [Coursera](https://www.coursera.org/) for the project framework and datasets.

----

-Let me know if you need any edits! 😊